adhilsalim/CST201/arithmetic expression/README.md

 ![GitHub followers](https://img.shields.io/github/followers/adhilsalim?label=Follow&style=social)

 # Features:
- 1. Uses functions to validate operator and to obtain order
+ 1. Uses function to validate operator and to obtain order

 # How to Install and Run the Project: